 We've added support for the Crash Reporter GUI on Linux so you can help us continue to improve support for Linux platforms.
 Please submit reports when they occur, even repeated ones!
 It helps our engineers assess the frequency and learn what circumstances cause the crash to happen.

-New: Professional Video I/O Improvements (Early Access)
+New: Professional Video I/O Improvements (Beta)

 We continue to make it easier to get video feeds into and out of the Unreal Editor over professional quality SDI video cards.
 You can now work with the same Unreal Engine Project across multiple computers with different hardware setups, without changing any configuration settings in the Project.